JAMES R. CARLSON, composer

 Welcome to my webpage.
 Here you will find a calendar of upcoming performances of my compositions, a list of my works with audio and score excerpts, my biography and reviews of my music.
-I also have a MySpace page.
+I am also on Facebook and MySpace.
 You are welcome to look around and contact me if you have any questions or would like copies of scores, parts or recordings.
-Enjoy!

 RECENT & UPCOMING PERFORMANCES: